Home For Babies For Children For Mums About Us Book Now

 You gave birth.
 Your body went through something significant — and most women are surprised by how much there is to look at properly once someone actually does.

 The Mummy MOT is a thorough postnatal assessment.
-Antonietta looks at your pelvic floor, your abdominal muscles, your posture and the structural picture overall — how your body is organised now, what it's compensating for, and what may benefit from attention.
+Antonietta looks at your pelvic floor, your abdominal muscles, your posture and the structural picture overall — how your body is organised now, any patterns of compensation that may be present, and what may benefit from attention.

 It doesn't matter how long ago you gave birth.
 Women come to us at six weeks and at six years.
 The body holds patterns for a long time, and it's never too late to look at them properly.